-Today marks the anniversary of the end of nearly 700 years of African Muslim rule over Spain, Portugal and Southern France.
+January 1492 marks the end of nearly 700 years of African Muslim rule over Spain, Portugal and Southern France.

 Four hundred and eight years ago today King Phillip III of Spain signed an order, which was one of the earliest examples of ethnic cleansing.
 At the height of the Spanish inquisition, King Phillip III ordered the expulsion of 300,000 Muslim Moriscos, which initiated one of the most brutal and tragic episodes in the history of Spain.